eduardoweiland/buddypress-xmlrpc-receiver/readme.txt

 = How do members retrieve data? =

 A client is required to send XML-RPC commands.
 You can build one yourself or try an existing one.
-Currently I don't know any working client.
+For Android, there is [BuddyDroid](https://play.google.com/store/apps/details?id=org.yuttadhammo.buddydroid&hl=en) that works with this plugin.

 = What commands and data is returned? =